 Continuous testing in DevOps

-CI/CD pipelines demand fast, reliable testing at every commit.
+CI/CD pipelines demand fast, reliable testing at every commit, and this is where the future of automation testing naturally aligns with DevOps.
 AI fits into this flow naturally by kicking off tests during merges, pushing results into dashboards, and keeping up without constant intervention.

 Developers and testers don’t wait hours/days for feedback.
-The tool flags bugs before they leave the build.
+The tool flags bugs before they leave the build, showing how AI in quality assurance reduces risks earlier in the cycle.

 Shift-left and shift-right testing with AI